karimmamer/Predicting-RNA-Vaccine-Degradation-using-Deep-Learning/README.md

 python3 generate_extra_dataset.py --data_path ... --package ... --temp ... --n_threads ...
 ```

-This step generates number of secondary structures per sequence (default is 5) using a package from Arnie to be used for augmentation.
-You need to choose a package, a temperature at which bpp matrix is generated and the number of threads to work use in parallel.
+This step generates a number of secondary structures per sequence (default is 5) using a package from Arnie to be used for augmentation.
+You need to choose a package, a temperature at which bpp matrices are generated and the number of threads to use in parallel.

 ### Single Model Training